 Allan Hancock College is a member of the Western State Conference and competes in the California Community Colleges System in athletics under the direction of the California Community College Athletic Association.
-Allan Hancock College football competes within the Southern California Football Association, the American Division.
+Hancock football competes within the Southern California Football Association, the National North Division.

-The college provides a wide range of intercollegiate sports for both men and women.
-Men’s sports include baseball, basketball, football, golf, soccer, and track and field.
-Women’s sports include basketball, water polo, soccer, softball, swimming, cross-country, track and field, and volleyball.
+Hancock provides a wide range of intercollegiate sports for both men and women.
+Men’s sports include baseball, basketball, football, golf, soccer, swimming, and track and field.
+Women’s sports include basketball, soccer, softball, swimming, cross-country, track and field, and volleyball.

 Equity in Athletics Disclosure Act

-Under the Equity in Athletics Disclosure Act of 1994, Section 360B of Pub.L.103-382, Allan Hancock College must provide specific information about its athletic programs for inspection by students, prospective students, and the public by October 30 of each year for the previous reporting year.
-Such information is available online at http://ope.ed.gov/athletics/.
+Under the Equity in Athletics Disclosure Act of 1994, Section 360B of Pub.L.103-382, Hancock must provide specific information about its athletic programs for inspection by students, prospective students, and the public by October 30 of each year for the previous reporting year.
+Such information is available online at www.ope.ed.gov/athletics/.

 In compliance with State and Federal Title IX laws pertaining to equitable opportunities for men and women, respective community colleges, governed under the California Community College Athletic Association, must complete and report the three-part test as indicated on the Form R-4.
 The three part test includes: participation proportionate to full-time undergraduate enrollment, continued program expansion, or fully and effectively accommodating the underrepresented gender.